Tax rates and taxable bands

 The main rates of income tax are:

-The starting rate for savings – a 0% rate of tax is available for savings (in 2015-16 and 2016-17), subject to strict conditions, to cover savings income (of income from savings or investments, e.g. interest on bank or building society accounts, bonds, gilts etc.) of up to £5,000.
+The starting rate for savings – a 0% rate of tax is available for savings to cover savings income (which is income from savings or investments, e.g. interest on bank or building society accounts, bonds, gilts etc.) of up to £5,000.

 There is guidance on the HMRC web pages at https://www.gov.uk/apply-tax-free-interest-on-savings.